 The Division of Cardiology, under the direction of Dr. Jonathan Bella, is at the forefront in the prevention and treatment of heart disease.
 Its inpatient and outpatient facilities provide high quality, state-of-the-art services to manage coronary heart disease and treat heart attacks, heart failure, and abnormal heart rhythms.
-BronxCare Health System is also one of a select group of organizations participating in the Center for Medicare and Medicaid Services (CMS) National Million Hearts® Cardiovascular Disease Reduction Model.
-This initiative will provide an important opportunity to decrease cardiovascular disease risk.
+BronxCare is also one of a select group of organizations participating in the Center for Medicare and Medicaid Services (CMS) National Million Hearts® Cardiovascular Disease Reduction Model, an initiative that will provide an important opportunity to decrease cardiovascular disease risk.

-In 2015, the Cardiology Practice, in response to the high demand for its services, provided 22,000 patient visits, as well as 11,000 echocardiograms (heart ultrasounds), 3,500 stress tests, and 150 angioplasties for acute myocardial infarction (about 5% of angioplasties performed in New York City).
-BronxCare Health System’s Mission Lifeline Quality Achievement Award from the American Heart Association is a confirmation of its success in implementing these quality improvement measures for heart attack patients.
+In 2017, the Cardiology Practice, in response to the high demand for its services, provided 23,000 patient visits, as well as 11,000 echocardiograms (heart ultrasounds), 3,500 stress tests, and 220 angioplasties for acute myocardial infarction (about 5% of angioplasties performed in New York City).
+BronxCare’s Mission Lifeline Quality Achievement Award from the American Heart Association is a confirmation of its success in implementing these quality improvement measures for heart attack patients.